Moving, Taxes and AURA

 - Temporary quarters after relocation paid for on your behalf (e.g., Residence Inn)

 - Rental car expense after relocation paid for on your behalf

 - House-hunting trip

 - Meals paid for during relocation

 AURA complies with IRS regulations.
 If any of these items are paid to you or for you, Payroll will eventually withhold federal income tax, state income tax, and social security taxes on the value of these items.
-If you have any questions concerning the tax liabilities with a move, contact Renae Avery, Controller.
+If you have any questions concerning the tax liabilities with a move, contact Renae Chapman, Controller.